zopefoundation/z3c.autoinclude/README.rst

 When autoinclusion is disabled, the autoinclusion directives will issue a warning to the log and do nothing.

+When environment variable "Z3C_AUTOINCLUDE_DEBUG" is set, we log which packages are being automatically included.
+We do this in a form that you can copy to a configure.zcml file.

 ZCML Filenames
 --------------